spacetelescope/imexam/docs/imexam/description.rst

     Connection timeout with the ds9

-you may want to force XPA to use the "inet" mode.
+you may want to force XPA to use the "inet" mode, which is the default unless your XPA_METHOD is set.
 E.g.,
 ::

-    setenv XPA_METHOD inet
+    setenv XPA_METHOD inet   #csh
+    export XPA_METHOD='inet' #bash

 (Or similar based on the examples above)